 Tara Raceway has undergone extensive improvements in recent years – clubroom upgrades, kennel house alterations to allow for 12 races, new shedding, race track automatic watering system and a slipping track, to name but a few.

-In 2018, the Mount Gambier Greyhound Racing Club will conduct its first Listed race – the $20,000 Mount Gambier Cup (512 metres).
+In 2018, the Mount Gambier Greyhound Racing Club conducted its first Group Listed race – the $22,000 Mount Gambier Cup (512 metres) which was won by the Brian Weis trained Xtreme Caution.